odoo/documentation/content/applications/productivity/mail_client_extension/outlook_extension.rst

 .. important::
    The Outlook Extension uses *Partner Autocomplete IAP credits* to search and store insights on your contacts.
-See the :ref:`Pricing section <outlook_extension/pricing>` below for more information.
+See the :doc:`Pricing section <./pricing>` for more information.

 .. _outlook_extension/configuration: